web-platform-tests/wpt/docs/css-user-styles.md

 ```

 The rule ```#cascade``` in the example above is used by the test
-page to hid the prerequisite text.
+page to hide the prerequisite text.
 The rule name should match the
 user style sheet CSS file name in order to keep this orderly.

 Examples: (code for the cascade-### XHTML files)